 - Poor site navigation: this is a factor that can hurt conversions.
 Simply put, confused and frustrated prospects won’t buy.
-Broken links, complex forms, or too many navigation options will drive away your customers, and it’s unlikely that they’ll come back to your site.
+Broken links, complex forms, unclickable phone numbers, or too many navigation options will drive away your customers as it is not user-friendly, and it’s unlikely that they’ll come back to your site.
 If your competitor delivers the same services, then your loss will be their gain.

 - Badly implemented images: according to a study by Adobe, almost 40% of visitors will leave a site if its images don’t load fast enough.

 - Not updated: a website that isn’t updated not only hurts SEO, but will make visitors think you’re out of touch.

 - Broken functionality: poorly functioning pictures and animations are another sign of bad website design.
 For example, many people will click your company’s logo thinking that it will link back to your homepage.
 If it doesn’t, they might think your link is broken.

 - Higher bounce rate: this means the % of people who leave your website when first visiting your homepage.